georgwiese/crypto-summaries/content/Concepts/Protocols/Lookup Arguments/LogUp & cq.md

 The execution of the circuit can then be proven using the [[GKR]] protocol.
 ### cq (cached quotients)
-cq is essentially an instantiation of LogUp (in its original variant) in the univariate setting, using [[KGZ]] commitments.
+cq is essentially an instantiation of LogUp (in its original variant) in the univariate setting, using [[KZG]] commitments.

 The main achievement is that the prover time is independent of the table size: We can prove a subset relation for a multi-set of size $n$ into a table of size $N$ in time $O(n \log n)$ (and pre-processing time $O(N \log N)$).